nlybe/Elgg-Entity-Lists/README.md

 ## Future Tasks List
 - [ ] Add more actions on lists
-- [ ] List of entities: add list of users
-- [ ] List of entities: add list of groups
 - [ ] List of entities: add more filter options